Prepare the ASDK host computer

 - Computername: This option sets the name for the development kit host.
 The name must comply with FQDN requirements and must be 15 characters or less in length.
 The default is a random computer name generated by Windows.

-Static IP configuration: Sets your deployment to use a static IP address.
+- Static IP configuration: Sets your deployment to use a static IP address.
 Otherwise, when the installer reboots into the cloudbuilder.vhdx, the network interfaces are configured with DHCP.
+If you choose to use a static IP configuration, additional options are displayed where you must also:

 - Select a network adapter.
 Make sure you can connect to the adapter before you click Next.